joshcarp/docs.buf.build/docs/how-to/migrate-from-prototool.md

 ## Prototool pros

-- Prototool has gRPC CLI functionality via `prototool grpc`.
-This functionality roughly models parts of [grpcurl](https://github.com/fullstorydev/grpcurl) but with fewer available features.
-We think gRPC CLI functionality is better left to gRPC-specific tooling for now.
-See our [gRPC](grpc.md) documentation for how to use `buf` with `grpcurl`.
 - Prototool has a much more prescriptive set of lint rules via the `uber2` lint group.
 This is a much more opinionated set of lint rules than `buf`'s `DEFAULT` category.
 We feel that the `DEFAULT` category is a set of rules that